chrishenri/rw3d_manual/docs/source/intro.rst

 Get the code
 ~~~~~~~~~~

-Clone the repository:

-The code will be publically release here soon (expected during spring 2025):
+The code will be released soon (expected during spring 2025).
+To access it, clone (or download) the project's repository here:

 .. code-block::